aspose-html-cloud/aspose-html-cloud-dotnet/docs/Configuration.md

 > Configuration WithExternalAuthentication(string token)
 > ```

-Builder-style method.
+A builder-style method.
 Sets a JWT authentication token obtained from external source.
 It also sets *UseExternalAuthentication*  property to *true*.